combatopera/aridity/README.md

 [![Build Status](https://travis-ci.org/combatopera/aridity.svg?branch=master)](https://travis-ci.org/combatopera/aridity)

 ## The Arid Manifesto
-* Paths as keys to avoid key concatenation
+* Keys are paths to avoid concatenation
 * It's never necessary to repeat a value
 * Minimal syntax for surprise-free authoring
-* Lazy context-sensitive evaluation
+* Evaluation always lazy and influenced by context
 * Strongly (dynamically) typed values
 * Central defaulting rather than at call sites
 * Templating using same syntax as expressions